topsy72/is-visible/readme.md

 ## Running the tests

 Simple check.
-Simple onscroll function that checks visibility and log's it in the console
+Simple onscroll function that checks visibility and log's it in the console.

 $(window).on('scroll',function() {
     var visibilityStatus = $('.elementClass').isVisible();